Advances in Clinical and Experimental Medicine

 • final approval of the version to be published.

 Authors should meet all 3 above criteria.
 If a large, multi-center group conducted the research, the group should identify the individuals who accept direct responsibility for the manuscript.
-The Author submitting a collectively authored manuscript should establish the order of authorship, provide all individual authors of the particular group, as well as provide the group's name.
+The author submitting a collectively authored manuscript should establish the authorship order, provide all individual authors of the particular group, and provide the group's name.
 All those designated as Authors should meet all criteria for authorship, and all who meet the criteria should be identified as Authors.
-The contribution of each Author must be documented to the extent to take the public responsibility for appropriate portions, the content and the conflict of interests.
+The contribution of each Author must be documented to the extent to take public responsibility for appropriate portions, the content and the conflict of interests.

-Other individuals who have participated in generation of the research paper but who do not meet the criteria for authorship should be listed in the acknowledgments section with a brief indication of the nature of their contribution.
-Any editing services used in preparation of the manuscript should be disclosed in the acknowledgments.
+Other individuals who have participated in the generation of the research paper but who do not meet the criteria for authorship should be listed in the Acknowledgments section with a brief indication of the nature of their contribution.
+Any editing services used in the preparation of the manuscript should be disclosed in the Acknowledgments.

-All Authors who have made significant contributions should be listed as co-authors and their authorship should be disclosed in the Editorial System in accordance with the following list:
+All Authors who have made significant contributions should be listed as co-authors and their authorship should be disclosed in the Editorial System under the following list:

 A – research concept and design; B – collection and/or assembly of data; C – data analysis and interpretation; D – writing the article; E – critical revision of the article; F – final approval of the article.

 The submitting author is NOT automatically designated as the corresponding author in the submission system.
 The corresponding author is the primary contact for the journal office and the only Author able to view or change the manuscript while it is under editorial consideration.
 The corresponding author role may be transferred to another co-author.
 However, note that transferring the corresponding author role also transfers access to the manuscript.
-The corresponding author cannot be changed following the acceptance of the paper – there cannot be one corresponding author for contacts with editors and another one for contacts with readers following publication since it is not a honorary but a practical role.
+The corresponding author cannot be changed after acceptance of the paper.
+There cannot be one corresponding author for contacts with editors and another for contacts with readers following publication, since it is not an honorary but a practical role.

 The order of Authors in the Editorial System is also the order in which the Authors will appear on the title page of the published paper.
-Therefore, the first author in the Editorial System will be also considered the first author of the paper.
-Before submitting the paper, please check whether the order of the Authors in your manuscript as registered in the Editorial System reflects the order you intend.
-Changes of authorship following the acceptance of the manuscript for publication are not permitted.
+Therefore, the first author in the Editorial System will also be considered the paper's first author.
+Before submitting the paper, please check whether the order of the Authors in your manuscript, as registered in the Editorial System reflects the order you intend.
+Changes of authorship (including the order of authors) following the acceptance of the manuscript for publication are not permitted.

 Author names will be published exactly as they appear in the manuscript file.
-Please double-check the information carefully to make sure it is correct, especially regarding the sequence of name and surname – in English, given name always goes first and surname goes second.
+Please double-check the information carefully to ensure it is correct, especially regarding the sequence of name and surname.
+In English, the given name always goes first and the surname goes second.
 Please provide always full names, never initials.
-Patronimic names (e.g., Ukrainian or Russian) should not be used.
-Both names and surnames should be capitalized at the beginning (including Chinese names).
+Patronymic names (e.g., Ukrainian or Russian) should not be used.
+Names and surnames should be capitalized (including Chinese names).

-Please note that there can be only 1 first author and 1 corresponding author for each manuscript (both functions can be also held by a single person).
-Adv Clin Exp Med does not permit co-first authorship and co-corresponding Authors for any reasons.
+Please note that there can be only 1 first author and 1 corresponding author for each manuscript (a single person can also hold both functions).
+Adv Clin Exp Med does not permit co-first authorship and co-corresponding Authors for any reason.
 However, we offer to mark the names of 2 chosen Authors on the first page of the paper with asterisks [*] and to place a disclaimer [X and Y contributed equally to this work] on the same page.

 All authors who have an ORCID should provide it during submission.